You are here

 Science Writing Workshops

 Duke Engineering offers graduate students scientific and technical writing courses

 EGR 790-11: NSF Graduate Research Fellowship Writing Workshop

 Open to engineering graduate students eligible for the NSF GRFP

-Elizabeth Paley led academic writing workshops for six years at the Duke Writing Studio before branching out on a freelance basis.
+The course instructor is Elizabeth Paley, who led academic writing workshops at the Duke Writing Studio for six years before branching out on a freelance basis.

-With an MS in astronomy and a PhD in music theory, she has published in a variety of venues, including The Astrophysical Journal, Nineteenth-Century Music, and The Chronicle for Higher Education.
+Since 2010, she has taught numerous science-writing workshops at Duke and at the University of Freiburg (Germany).
+She holds both a Master of Science in astronomy and a PhD in music theory and has published in a variety of venues including The Astrophysical Journal, Nineteenth-Century Music, and The Chronicle for Higher Education.

 Questions?
 Please contact Sara Faust at firstname.lastname@example.org